 - Wednesday – The kids & I went to watch my nephews’ ball games over by Lansing and I didn’t have to cook!
 So much for the road sandwiches I had planned, though.
 I shouldn’t tell you what we ate, but I will.
 It’s one of my favorite once in a GREAT while things (like once or twice a year)…actually, I’m not going to say the name of the restaurant after all because I don’t want to give them any free advertising, especially since I called on the way there to see if my favorite menu item has MSG as I suspected it might and it DOES!
 So no, I didn’t get those, dang it.
 But I ate my other favorite menu item.
 I’m going to call them to complain.
 There’s NO reason to use MSG in food when there are plenty of real spices that taste even better.

 - Friday – We got to go out to our favorite place with Bob & Sonia to celebrate Sonia’s birthday: Reds on the River.
 Too bad it’s so pricey or we’d go there more often since they serve real food – real homemade stocks and other dishes all homemade and fresh.
 They even source all their produce locally, or as much as possible anyway.
 The only bummer is that they advertise their corn-fed beef, as if that’s a good thing…tsk tsk tsk.
-(Read about choosing healthy meat.)
+(Find healthy meat here if you don't have a good local source.)

 - Saturday – We camped overnight in Jackson, MI of all places at my Aunt & Uncle’s, who were having a big shindig to celebrate their 50th wedding anniversary.
 (Most people go North to camp, not us!)
 It was fun seeing family and again, I didn’t have to cook!
 I only needed to take some fruit as a side dish so I brought blueberries from a local farm.
 Kent & I were reminded once again, though, that we really don’t like sleeping in a tent, but the kids love it so we do it for them once in a great while.
 (I don’t get all you people who love tent camping.)